 And then lockdown hit.

 Theoretically there's unlimited opportunity to exercise at home or in the garden.
 But I don't.
 I've had weights and other kit at home for several years but not formed a habit with them.
 Home seems to be NOT for fitness.
-With the habit of going somewhere broken, all I had left was walking.
+With the habit of going to the gym broken, all I had left was walking.
 And even one-hour walking a day is now not enough to keep me fit.

 Which brings me to my weight.

-I don't watch it too much but I did notice that I dropped quite a bit in the past three years after reducing my sedentary work, and also developed a lot more muscle and tone at the gym.
+I don't watch it too much but I did notice that I dropped quite a bit in the past three years after reducing my desk-based work, and also developed a lot more muscle and tone at the gym.
 That has all been reversed in just 10 weeks.

 This has happened before.
 The tipping point where I feel it's time to act.
 Tomorrow I will have a think about how I eat and what.
 There have been a lot of boredom-related snacks and lots of dunked biscuits.